fralik/rundata-net/docs/getting-started/user_guide.rst

 ​In this list each node corresponds to an individual inscription.
 The inscriptions are referenced by a unique name/ID called a signature, see :doc:`/db/signature`.
 The name/ID of some inscriptions have changed over time.
 One example is the inscription :samp:`Öl 2`, which has been known as :samp:`B 1076` and :samp:`L 1324`.
 The list of inscriptions contains only the most recent names, i.e. neither :samp:`B 1076`, nor :samp:`L 1324`.
-Such former names (if any) are given on the :ref:`main display<main-display-info>` when an inscription is selected.
+Such former names (if any) are given on the :ref:`main display<main-display-info>`.

 When a user selects an inscription from the list, information about it is displayed on the :ref:`main display<main-display-info>` panel.
-It is possible to select single inscriptions as well as multiple ones.
-General selection principles apply for the selection of multiple inscriptions: use :kbd:`Control` to add individual inscriptions to a selection, use :kbd:`Shift` to add a selection.
+It is only possible to select a single inscription at a time.

 Below the list of inscriptions a status text indicates the number of inscriptions available for selection.
 This can be useful when performing